darmado/Atomic-Red-Team-C2/README.md

 - **AGILITY**
 We take pride in enabling lean security teams to remain agile and focused on developing a unique trade-craft that's agnostic to certain tools developed by the red team community.
-Whether the focus is to keep tight margins between mean time to detect \(MTTD\) metrics and mean time to respond \(MTTR\) metrics or evaluating security control effectiveness, Blackbot Labs will always build tools and frameworks to help cut through the noise and eliminate the gray areas of targetted attacks and practical testing applications.
+Whether you're keeping tight margins between \(MTTD\) and  \(MTTR\) metrics or evaluating security controls, we'll be here building tools to help you get the job done faster.

 - **SCALABILITY**